-Eliza works with economists and data scientists to analyse and develop policies for the creative economy, and then with policy-makers to see them enacted.
+Eliza worked with economists and data scientists to analyse and develop policies for the creative economy, and then with policy-makers to see them enacted.

 Prior to joining Nesta, Eliza was part of the founding team of the Creative Industries Federation, a membership body for the creative industries.
 She worked across a number of policy areas including trade, funding, skills and immigration.